elastic/stream2es/README.md

 ## Elasticsearch

-*Note: Logstash 1.5.0 has an [Elasticsearch input](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-elasticsearch.html) now.*
+*Note: Logstash 1.5.0 has an [Elasticsearch input](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-elasticsearch.html).*

 If you use the `es` stream, you can copy indices from one Elasticsearch to another.
 Example: